Analyzing Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS)

 |N/A

-Vectrus currently has a consensus price target of $62.00, suggesting a potential upside of 33.42%.
-Given Vectrus’ higher probable upside, analysts plainly believe Vectrus is more favorable than Aris Water Solutions.
+Vectrus presently has a consensus target price of $62.00, suggesting a potential upside of 35.22%.
+Given Vectrus’ higher probable upside, equities research analysts plainly believe Vectrus is more favorable than Aris Water Solutions.

-89.8% of Vectrus shares are owned by institutional investors.
-3.2% of Vectrus shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Summary